NCIP/caarray/README.txt

 Source Control
 ------------------------

-The base Subversion URL is https://ncisvn.nci.nih.gov/svn/caarray2.
-The mainline of development is under the "trunk" subdirectory, thus typically you would want to check out https://ncisvn.nci.nih.gov/svn/caarray2/trunk.
+The git repository URL is https://github.com/NCIP/caarray.
+The mainline of development is under the "master" branch.

-Branches are created as needed under https://ncisvn.nci.nih.gov/svn/caarray2/branches for work on previous or future versions of caArray in parallel with mainline development.
+Branches are created as needed under https://github.com/NCIP/caarray/branches for work on previous or future versions of caArray in parallel with mainline development.
 Also, developers should create their own private branches here for work that spans more than 1-2 days.

-Tags are created under https://ncisvn.nci.nih.gov/svn/caarray2/tags for each milestone, release candidate and GA release.
+Tags are created under https://github.com/NCIP/caarray/tags for each milestone, release candidate and GA release.

 Issue Tracking
 ------------------------